Monil007/todo-app-react/README.md

 To run this app you will need [Node.js](https://nodejs.org/en/download/ ) installed on you computer

-1) Install all the required packages using the following command on a terminal from the rood directory
+1) Install all the required packages using the following command on a terminal from the root directory
 ### `npm install`

 2) To start server on localhost:3000/ run the following command from the root directory